OfficeDev/office-js-docs-pr.pt-br/docs/develop/create-sso-office-add-ins-aspnet.md

 ### <a name="handle-client-side-errors"></a>Tratar erros do lado do cliente

-1. Abaixo da função `getData`, adicione a função a seguir.
+1. Após a `getData` função, adicione a função a seguir.
 Observe que `error.code` é um número, normalmente no intervalo 13xxx.

     ```javascript
     function handleClientSideErrors(error) {